 In Connecticut the subsidized guardianship program is initiated by a relative caretaker in conjunction with the local area office DCF social worker.
 Once the caretaker indicates an interest in the guardianship program, the DCF worker will assess the relative placement in terms of whether or not this is a viable permanent plan for the child and make a recommendation as to the advisability of transferring the guardianship to the relative caretaker.
 If transferring the guardianship is deemed to be in the best interest of the child, the social worker will then file a Motion to Revoke/Transfer Custody of the child/children with the Superior Court for Juvenile Matters.
 The motion is then reviewed by a Judge who can authorize the transfer of guardianship to the proposed relative caregiver.

 Once guardianship is granted, an application is made by the relative caregiver to the Department for a subsidy.
 A financial and medical subsidy may be authorized, based on the child’s financial needs.
-The case is closed at this point for DCF casework services but the financial and medical subsidy case only is then maintained and managed in DCF’s Central Office by the Subsidy Unit housed within the Office of Children and Youth in Placement, 505 Hudson St., Hartford, CT 06106.
+The case is closed at this point for DCF casework services but the financial and medical subsidy case only is then maintained and managed in DCF’s Central Office by the Subsidy Unit, 505 Hudson St., Hartford, CT 06106.

 Relative guardians also may be eligible for a one-time exceptional expense payment of no more than $500 per child for expenses incurred by the family in the transfer of custody process.
 There are no additional payments for daycare, clothing, or other services that may have been paid under foster care.

 The child is eligible for the subsidized guardianship program until he/she reaches eighteen (18) years of age or twenty-one (21) years of age if the child is in continuous full-time attendance at a secondary school, technical school or college or is in a state-accredited job-training program.